droodman/reghdfejl/README.md

 * The Python packages NumPy and JuliaCall.
 * The Julia packages FixedEffectModels.jl, CUDA.jl, DataFrames.jl, and Vcov.jl.

+Except for Stata, all required components are freely available. `reghdfejl` will automatically attempt to install the needed Python and Julia packages, and even to install Julia via JuliaCall.

 ## Installation
 When more mature, this package will be posted on SSC.
 For now, install it from Stata with
 ```